Detection issues can be due to one of the following reasons:

 - Other possible issues:

-- Make sure that the base you are using is compatible with your device.
-You can view a complete list of compatible devices here: https://support.playosmo.com/hc/en-us/articles/115010156067-What-devices-is-Osmo-compatible-with-.
+- Make sure that the base and reflector that you are using are compatible with your device.
+Refer to our complete list of compatible devices.

 - Your hands may be covering the pieces.
 In this case, take your hands away from the pieces and Osmo should recognize them.

 - The pieces may be too close or too far away for Osmo to see.
 If this is the case, try sliding your pieces so that they're centered in front of the device.

 - Are you using Osmo in an area with very low light?
 Try increasing the lighting in the room.
 Spot lights like desk lamps directly on the play area can create glare which can cause issues.
 If a lot of light is coming from behind your device, there may be lots of shadows where the camera is trying to see.

 - If you're playing Masterpiece, Monster, or Newton with a Creative Board, make sure the Creative Board is oriented correctly in front of the device, with the Osmo logo sitting next to the device and with the little red bumps sitting on each side of the base.
 You should also make sure the board has been wiped clean between each drawing.